syncfusion-content/blazor-docs/blazor/image-editor/selection-cropping.md

 ### Maintaining Original Image Size During Cropping

 In the image editor, when an image is cropped, it is usually enlarged or scaled to improve visibility within the user interface.
-If you want to prevent this scaling and maintain the original cropping size, you can bind to the ‘[`CropEventArgs`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.ImageEditor.CropEventArgs.html)’ event and set the `preventScaling` value to true.
+If you want to prevent this scaling and maintain the original cropping size, you can bind to the ‘[`CropEventArgs`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.ImageEditor.CropEventArgs.html)’ event and set the [`PreventScaling`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.ImageEditor.CropEventArgs.html#Syncfusion_Blazor_ImageEditor_CropEventArgs_PreventScaling) value to true.
 This not only keeps the image size consistent during cropping but also ensures that the saved image retains its original cropping size without being enlarged.

 ```cshtml
 @using Syncfusion.Blazor.ImageEditor